syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dragging for particular row

-Dragging can be disabled for a particular row by handling the `QueryRowDragging` event using conditions based on [QueryRowDraggingReason](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.QueryRowDraggingReason.html).
+Dragging of a particular row can be canceled using [QueryRowDraggingReason](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.QueryRowDraggingReason.html) argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}